 Air quality is an essential component in assessing social wellbeing and health status of a community.
 Atmospheric air quality data was collected from the Sentinel 5P Tropomi Satellite which provides daily near real time data for various gases in the atmosphere.
-The mean tropospheric NO2 column density was calculated using the Google earth engine code java script editor resulting in Figure E (in Annex 2) which revealed in the mean NO2 values across the border of Lebanon between year 2018 up to august 2023.
+The mean tropospheric NO2 column density was calculated using the Google earth engine code java script editor resulting in Figure E Distribution of air pollutant Nitrogen Dioxide (NO2) in the troposphere above the Lebanese border average from year 2018 up to August 2023 (data retained from Sentinel-5 precursor/TROPOMI Level 2 Product (in Annex 2) which revealed in the mean NO2 values across the border of Lebanon between year 2018 up to end of year 2023.
 It is clear that the NO2 pollution is concentrated above the Beirut area and decreases when moving east to reach its lowest value in the eastern Bekaa plain.
-The routine maintenance roads of Chouf Caza are overlain over the NO2 map to have an idea of the ambient air quality in the surrounding area.
+The routine maintenance roads of Kesrouane Caza are overlain over the NO2 map to have an idea of the ambient air quality in the surrounding area.